-Following all the excitement associated with the first gestational week, the newly formed blastocyst is ready to settle into a supportive environment and continue the growth process.
+After the first gestational week, the newly formed blastocyst is ready to settle into a supportive environment and continue the growth process.
 Week 2 is often referred to as the week of twos.
 It's the week when the embryoblast, extraembryonic mesoderm and trophoblast each separate into two distinct layers.
 Additionally, there are two cavities that develop within the embryonic unit at this time as well.

-While every step is integral for adequate foetal development, one of the most important features of the second week is the completion of implantation and establishment of fetomaternal interactions.
+While every step is integral for adequate fetal development, one of the most important features of the second week is the completion of implantation and establishment of fetomaternal interactions.
 This article will follow the developing embryo through the completion of implantation and development of the non-embryonic components of the conceptus.
 It will also discuss some complications associated with implantation.